 Lastly, the corporate tax paid by the company is the final one; there are no dividend or capital gain taxes for shareholders to pay.
 This also applies to international shareholders.

 All in all, it can be said that Singapore provides a much better business environment for businesses today.
 It provides a stable government and economic landscape along with laws that are relatively business-friendly.
-If you do decide to incorporate your business here, do it hassle-free with Lanturn.
+If you do decide to incorporate your business in Singapore, choose Lanturn for a hassle-free process.